loot/loot/docs/app/sorting.rst

 It may seem like there are a lot of edges in that image, but a real load order graph can contain thousands of vertices and over a hundred thousand edges.

-To improve performance, LOOT actually sorts using two graphs: one for master-flagged plugins and one for the other plugins, and then appends the latter's sorted order to the former's sorted order to give the complete sorted load order.
+To improve performance, LOOT actually sorts using three graphs: one for master-flagged plugins, one for blueprint masters, and one for the other plugins, and then appends the latter's sorted order to the former's sorted order to give the complete sorted load order.
 The two graphs are sorted the same way, so the information below applies to both, and the result is the same as if a single graph was used.

 Building The Plugin Graph
 =========================